Aims and Objectives:

 3. Improving inter-uni group interactions

-Based around voices-only singing and with over 130 members and 6 different performing groups, we are one of the biggest, fastest growing and most diverse music societies on campus.
-Our groups vary greatly in style: from award-winning contemporary groups like the all-male Semi-Toned and all-female Sweet Nothings, to classical groups like Madrigals and Harmonics, to larger groups like Take Note, we have something for everyone.
+Based around voices-only singing and with over 100 members and 5 different performing groups, we are one of the biggest, fastest growing and most diverse music societies on campus.
+Our groups vary greatly in style: from award-winning contemporary groups like the all-female Sweet Nothings, to classical groups like Harmonics, to larger groups like Take Note, we have something for everyone.

 Whether you end up joining one of our groups or not, becoming a member of the society lets you be part of our growing community, and gives access to the fantastic socials and musical workshops we host.
 To join one of our groups, visit our stall at the Freshers’ Fair, or get in contact with one of the group reps listed below.
 Some groups may hold a second set of auditions later in the year, so don't feel like you've missed your chance to get involved if you didn't sign up during Freshers.